mEyob/load-balancing-5G-hetnet/README.md

 data rate to users within their coverage area, but they can also be turned off to save energy when demand is low.
 Thus the task is to develop a dynamic scheduling policy that creates energy saving opportunities by offloading user traffic to macro cell whenever possible.
-More specifically, the scheduling policy should minimizes energy consumption under a given performance constraint (mean response time).
+More specifically, the scheduling policy should minimize energy consumption under a given performance constraint (mean response time).

 <img src="hetnet-model.png" alt="perHr" style="width: 100px; height: 100px" />